HabanaAI/Model-References/PyTorch/examples/computer_vision/hello_world/README.md

 # Hello World in PyTorch

-This directory provides example training scripts to run Hello World on 1 HPU and 8 HPUs distributed training in lazy mode with FP32 data type and BF16 mixed data type.
+This directory provides example training scripts to run Hello World on 1 Intel® Gaudi® AI accelerator and 8 Gaudi accelerators distributed training in Lazy mode with FP32 data type and BF16 mixed data type.

 For further information on training deep learning models using Gaudi, refer to [developer.habana.ai](https://developer.habana.ai/resources/).